DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Method | Type | Description
 ------ | ----- | -----
-`withExactText(text)` | Selector | Creates a selector that filters a matching set by the specified text.
+`withExactText(text)` | Selector | Creates a selector that filters a matched set by the specified text.
 Selects elements whose text content *strictly matches* this text.
 To search for elements that *contain* a specific text, use the `withText` method.
 The `text` parameter is case-sensitive.

 ```js
 // Selects elements of the 'container' class